Farnese Diadumenos

-The Farnese Diadumenos is a 1st-century AD sculpture in the British Museum formerly in Farnese collection.
+The Farnese Diadumenos is a 1st-century AD sculpture in the British Museum formerly in the Farnese Collection.

-It is usually said that it is the late Roman marble copy of Polyclitus's Diadumenos sculpture.
+It is usually said that it is the late Roman marble copy of Polykleitos's Diadumenos sculpture.
 But, despite the same subject, it differs from the statue of Polykleitos.

 Description

-It represents nude standing youth, tying a band or 'taenia' round his head.
-Arms were raised, but the left arm and shoulder are now lost.
+It represents a nude standing youth, tying a band or 'taenia' round his head.
+The arms were raised, but the left arm and shoulder are now lost.
 The hair is blurred due to weathering.
 The right leg has been altered and repaired.
 By the side of the statue are the remains of a palm-support.
 The statue was acquired from the Farnese Collection in 1864.

 Anadoumenos

 Some scientists say that Famese Diadoumenos actually should be associated with a Pheidian athlete of the same iconography called Anadoumenos (The ribbon-wearer) known from ancient sources.

 According to Pausanius, Pheidian ivory relief with same name made c.
 430 BC stood near Temple of Zeus, Olympia.
-The youth looked like Pantarkes, the Eleian boy thom Pheidias loved (he won the boy's wrestling competition in the 86th Olympiad: 436 BC).
+The youth looked like Pantarkes, the Eleian boy whom Phidias loved (he won the boys' wrestling competition in the 86th Olympiad: 436 BC).
 He said there was also round bronze statue with same name, also by Phidias, but it represented unknown athlete.
 Also in Olympia stood athlete Pantarkes' statue by unknown author.

 With this statue of Phidias researchers (after Giovanni Becatti) associate two types of late copies: